Need to Change a Password? Read This First.

 - Use a password vault to store your passwords

 It’s hard to keep track of passwords for so many accounts.
-Consider using a password manager that can help you store and keep track of your passwords, and make it easier to change them.
+Consider using a password tool like LastPass Premium that can help you store and keep track of your passwords, and make it easier to change them.

 - Audit your passwords

 Go through all of your passwords and make sure they are legitimately secure.
 Read this helpful article on the most common password mistakes — and avoid them.